Loading...

 OpenWiFi devices are Access Points or Switches (and other forms in the future), that support the uCentral configuration schema.
 Devices contact a controller using the uCentral protocol.

 The communication between the controller and the devices use the uCentral protocol.
-This protocol is defined in this .
+This protocol is defined in this document.

 A device is configured by ingesting a uCentral configuration.
 That configuration will be provided by the SDK Gateway as a result of a command through the API.
 Command processing occurs when the device's configuration is older than what is known in the SDK Gateway.
 The uCentral schema is a JSON document containing parameters to set on a particular device.

 In order to speak to the Gateway, you must implement a client that uses the OpenAPI definition for the gateway.
-You can find its .
+You can find its definition here.
 You cannot talk to a device directly.

 serialNumber